kjcamann/kjcamann.github.io/doc/csd/_sources/installation.rst.txt

 Option 1: always load the CSD pretty-printers
 ---------------------------------------------

-If you are a heavy user of CSD, you can add the following Python code directly to your ``.gdbinit`` file:
+If you are a heavy user of CSD, you can add the following Python code directly to your GDB initialization file:

 .. code-block:: python